abhinav-nautiyal/Basic-hand-detection/README.md

    python projectExample.py

 # this is a error line
+# this is a error line
+# this is a error line

 This module can be easily integrated into gesture control or interactive applications.